 If you’re looking to network either in-person or virtually with other dietitians and nutrition professionals, conferences and specialist events are an ideal way to meet like-minded practitioners and grow your knowledge about the latest in nutrition and dietetics research.

-Join the Mindset Health healthcare team at Digestive Disease Week (DDW) in Chicago, Illinois from 6-9 May, 2023.
+Join the Mindset Health Healthcare team at Digestive Disease Week (DDW) in Washington D.C.
 It’s an opportunity to network with over 10,000 physicians, researchers, and nutrition professionals to gain new insights and inspiration about managing and treating digestive diseases.
 If you can’t make it in person, online attendees can still watch over 60 live-streamed or on-demand sessions and access DDW’s ePoster website.
-This is where you’ll find full-text abstracts and posters and the chance to interact with the authors in virtual meeting rooms to get your questions answered in real time.
+This is where you’ll find full-text abstracts and posters and the chance to interact with the authors in virtual meeting rooms to get your questions answered in real-time.